 For example, there are some decade-old threads on forums such as Stack Overflow and Tom’s Guide that are useful in 2020 as well.

 In the case of the chat app, all the back and forth communication is lost with time.
 Chat apps only reward instant and live communication.
 So, when you are building a community ensure that the knowledge generated by your members remains useful to the members for a long time.

 Due to the fleeting nature of chat apps, it becomes harder to moderate chat rooms.
-Chat apps sometimes offer filters to block certain terms but it is not possible for the moderators to examine each message without impacting the flow of conversation.
+Chat apps sometimes offer filters to block certain terms but the moderators can’t examine each message without impacting the flow of conversation.